Hello, and welcome to my culinary adventure of this weekend!

 This creamy concoction has a rich, chocolate base.
 The coffee and lavender flavors are subtle; with one bite the lavender takes center stage while in the next the coffee brings the chocolate into the spotlight.

 Paired with a nice, crisp cookie, the three distinct flavors combine for an old-fashioned, country table sort of experience.
+I really am so genuinely pleased with the results.
+Perhaps you should have a go!

-Bring the 1 cup water to a boil.
+DIRECTIONS Bring the 1 cup water to a boil.
 Add the coffee grounds to a French press and pour the boiling water over them.
 Let steep for five minutes.
 Pour coffee from the French press into a medium sized saucepan.

 In a small bowl, whisk together the 3/4 cups soymilk and 2 tablespoons arrowroot powder.
 Save for later.